arshat-27/PROJECT-NAME/README.md

 # Project Name
-  Bank App
+  Sar-x Application

 ## Project Description

-Bank App *Bank Of Arshat* is a web application that simulates banking operations.
-A customer can apply for an account, view their balance, and make withdrawals and deposits.
-An employee can approve or deny accounts and view account balances for their customers.
+*Sar-x* is a web application that simulates booking operations.
+A customer can Book Tickets for a Space-Flight,Book Tickets of space room, and cancel the bookings.

 ## Technologies Used

 * Java
 * Mysql
+* AWS
 * Html
+* Css
+* TypeScript
+* Angular
+* Spring Data
+* Spring Boot
-* CSS
+* Spring AOP
-* JavaScript
+* Spring Framework

 ## Features
 * A Customer can sign-up.
 * A Customer can Login.
-* A Customer can create multiple accounts.
+* A Customer can Book Space-Flight Tickets.
-* A Customer can Apply Transactions such as Withdraw/Deposit.
+* A Customer can Book Space-Rooms.
-* A Cutomer can view  Transactions of a particular account.
+* A Cutomer can view  his/her Bookings .
-* A Employee can log-in.
-* A Employee can view customers.
-* A Employee can view customers accountlist.
+* A Customer can cancel his/her Bookings.

 ### Create a GitHub account